Introduction to publishing title management software

-If you don’t currently have access to a publishing title management system, it seems almost impossible to find out what one does.
+If you don’t currently have access to a publishing management system (sometimes called title management, which bothers me because titles are the thing you put on the front of the cover.
+Precision matters!), it seems almost impossible to find out what one does.
 What does it look like?
 How do publishers use it?
 Why do they use it?

 It’s clear that this information is something people are hungry for, but they don’t know where to get it.
 So, we’re going to provide it!